HTTP

 HTTP client and server APIs in Tish (feature flag: http).

 Requires the http feature.
-Build tish with it for run: cargo run -p tish --features http -- run main.tish.
-For compile: tish compile main.tish -o app --feature http.
+Build tish with it for run: cargo run -p tishlang --features http -- run main.tish.
+For build: tish build main.tish -o app --feature http.

 fetch(url, options?)